British currency: all about money in the UK

 Currency exchange in London

 It's worth shopping around to get the best deal – compare the exchange rates on offer and don't forget to ask about commission.
 A good tip is to ask how many pounds you will receive in total after all charges have been deducted.

-Credit cards – especially Visa and Mastercard – are widely accepted in London's restaurants, bars, cafés and shops.
+Credit and debit (bank) cards – especially Visa and Mastercard – are widely accepted in London's restaurants, bars, cafes and shops.
 American Express and Diners Club cards are becoming more commonly accepted, although it is still advised to carry an alternative payment method with you.

 There are plenty of cash machines (also known as cashpoints or ATMs) dotted around London.
 Most accept international cards with the Visa, Plus, Mastercard, Cirrus or Maestro symbols.
 Some other systems are also recognised, but it's a good idea to check with your bank or card company before you travel.